 - Balance therapies also may be promising.

 - Neuromuscular therapies are not harmful, but their benefits are in doubt and require more study.
-Neuromuscular therapies should be used to support other physical therapies, not in place of them.
+Neuromuscular therapies should not replace other physical therapies, but support them.

 - Accelerated rehabilitation also does not appear to be harmful, but should be studied further.